JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/Course Learning/Security Engineer Path/Security Principle.md

 <h3>CIA in Case of Placing an Order for Online Shopping:</h3>

 - Confidentiality: You expect that your credit card info stays a secret, known only to the payment processor.
-If you think someone shady might get your credit card number, you won't want to buy anything.
+If you think someone shady might get your credit card number on the site, you won't want to buy anything.
 And if there's a data breach, and your personal info gets out, the company will suffer big losses.

 - Integrity: Let's say you fill in your order and an intruder messes with the shipping address.
 Your package goes to the wrong place.
 If the information isn't trustworthy, you won't want to shop there.